standing-o/Pattern_Formation/README.md

 <img src="https://github.com/OH-Seoyoung/Pattern_Formation/blob/master/Diffusive_prey-predator_systems/figs/change_d_L.jpg?raw=True" width="48%"> <br>
 </div>

-If We change diffusion coefficient "d" into 0.1, we can observe the fluctuation in time and the small changes in space.
+If we change diffusion coefficient "d" into 0.1, we can observe the fluctuation in time and the small changes in space.
 If d and L are properly chosen, even first-order derivatives can form patterns.

 -----------